 Chick-fil-A as a brand has been around for 52 years.
 Now in the hands of the second generation, this private company is in no hurry to expand.
-And that’s not for a want of interested parties.
-It receives about 20,000 applications from potential operators out of which they grant the franchise license to a mere 80.
+And that’s not for the lack of interested parties.
+It receives about 20,000 applications a year from potential operators, out of which they grant the franchise license to a mere 80.

 David Danisan, the only Malaysian to run a Chick-fil-A restaurant can attest to the rigorous selection process.

 “I thought the 9 interviews I had to go through to land a job at Accenture was tough!” remarked the former consultant who migrated to the US.

 He waited 2 years with multiple interviews and meetings before he was granted the coveted license.
 That’s close enough to the average wait time of 18 months for applicants.

 Once you become part of the family, though, it’s relatively plain sailing.
 All it costs is US$10,000 for the license, while a McDonald’s franchise fee can set you back about US$45,000.
 What’s more, Chick-fil-A will pay for startup costs, too.
 By contrast, a McDonald’s restaurant can cost between US$1 million and US$2.3 million to set up – all on the franchisee.